jpmrno/Alma.old/Readme.md

 # ![Zhoue Logo](/Docs/logo.png)

-Zhoue is based on x64BareBones wich is a basic setup to develop operating systems for the Intel 64 bits architecture.
+Zhoue is based on x64BareBones which is a basic setup to develop operating systems for the Intel 64 bits architecture.

 The final goal of x64BareBones's project is to provide an entry point for a kernel and the possibility to load extra binary modules separated from the main kernel.